Dylan Carlson Player Props: Cardinals vs. Mets

 Dylan Carlson At The Plate

-- Carlson has five doubles, a triple, three home runs and 10 walks while batting .242.
+- Carlson is batting .248 with five doubles, a triple, three home runs and 10 walks.

-- Looking at the 38 games he has played this year, he's went deep in three of them (7.9%), and in 2.2% of his trips to the dish.
+- Looking at the 39 games he has played this season, he's went deep in three of them (7.7%), and in 2.2% of his trips to the dish.

-- Carlson has driven in a run in 10 games this year (26.3%), including four games with more than one RBI (10.5%).
-He has also driven home three or more of his team's runs in one contest.
+- In 28.2% of his games this season, Carlson has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.